Cowan Bridge School: Charlotte Brontë's description

 The hardest days were Sundays.
-In all weather, without adequate protective clothing, the pupils had to walk more than three miles (five km) over the fields to St John the Baptist's Church, Tunstall to attend the Sunday service.
+In all weather, without adequate protective clothing, the pupils had to walk more than three miles (five km) over the fields to St John the Baptist's Church, Tunstall, to attend the Sunday service.
 As the distance did not permit a return to the school, they were given a cold snack at the back of the church before evensong, then finally walked back to school.
 On arriving, cold and famished after the long walk, they were given a single slice of bread spread with rancid butter.
-Their Sunday devotions ended with long recitations from the catechism, learning long biblical texts by heart, and hearing a sermon of which the main theme was often eternal damnation.
+Their Sunday devotions ended with long recitations from the catechism, learning long biblical texts by heart, and hearing a sermon whose main theme was often eternal damnation.
 The Revd.
 Carus Wilson, unlike Patrick Brontë, was a Calvinist Evangelist who believed in predestination, and consequently in the damnation of the majority of souls.
 His preachings and writings, in the form of small manuals for the use of the pupils, were full of rhetorical force and other effects designed to make an impression on their young readers' minds.